benmanone/lipu-pi-nimi-ale-pi-toki-pona/README.md

 # mi kepeken e ni nasin seme?

-to use the dictionary, download the repository and `cd` into it using the terminal. if you don't have [npm](https://nodejs.org/en/download/) then install it. then run the commands `npm init` and `npm run dev`. if you navigate to <http://localhost:5000> in your browser you should now be able to use the dictionary. i will try to get a website running soon but right now you have to run it manually.
+to use the dictionary, download the repository and `cd` into it using the terminal. if you don't have [npm](https://nodejs.org/en/download/) then install it. you also need to install rollup, which you can do easily via the command `npm install --save-dev svelte rollup-plugin-svelte`. when you're done, run the commands `npm init` and `npm run dev`. if you navigate to <http://localhost:5000> in your browser you should now be able to use the dictionary. i will try to get a website running soon but right now you have to run it manually.